volktron/CoPHPee/README.md

-# Cophpee
+# CoPHPee

-Cophpee, pronounced "Coffee" is a lightweight PHP framework for setting up backend APIs.
+CoPHPee, pronounced "Coffee" is a lightweight PHP framework for setting up backend APIs.